Drayage in ecommerce is exceptionally critical.

 1. Delivery history

 Ensure the drayage provider has a good track record of timeliness, reliability, and safety.
-Remember, the trucker’s attitude and work ethic reflect on your organization.
+Remember, the trucker’s attitude and work ethic reflect on your organisation.

 2. Capacity to handle the workload